• Skip to primary navigation

 Servings 6

-Lebanese molokhia stew is made with dried jute leaves (molokhia), cilantro, garlic, lemon, shredded chicken, and toasted pita bread.
+Lebanese dried molokhia stew is made with dried jute leaves (molokhia), cilantro, garlic, lemon, shredded chicken, and toasted pita bread.

 Ingredients